Middle Childhood Education

 Bachelor of Arts

-The middle childhood period (age eight to 14 and grade four to nine) lays the foundation to help students become good citizens and lifelong learners as well as healthy, caring, ethical and intellectually reflective individuals.
+The middle childhood period (age nine to 14 and grade four to nine) lays the foundation to help students become good citizens and lifelong learners as well as healthy, caring, ethical and intellectually reflective individuals.
 Therefore, the Lourdes University Department of Education has designed the Bachelor of Arts in Middle Childhood Education program to be developmentally responsive to the diverse and unique needs of young learners.

 As a middle childhood education major, you can choose to specialize in two of the following concentrations: